 Chlamydia is caused by Chlamydia trachomatis bacteria, and it’s currently treated very effectively with antibiotics.
 But chlamydia has outsmarted every attempt at a vaccine for over 30 years.

 “Chlamydia is caused by Chlamydia trachomatis bacteria, and it’s currently treated very effectively with antibiotics.”

 But recent developments may change the status quo.
 In July 2016, researchers at McMaster University in Ontario published breakthrough research in the development of a chlamydia vaccine in mice.
 Their work combined proteins from three variants of C. trachomatis bacteria into an antigen called BD584.
 In mice, BD584 reduced chlamydial ‘shedding’, a common symptom, by 95 per cent, making it a very promising candidate for a human chlamydia vaccine.

 While there’s no expected date for a widespread chlamydia vaccine (human trials have not even begun yet), this is a significant step forward and the research is ongoing.

 And the best part?
 No needles.
 The BD584 vaccine is given with a nasal spray.

 Vaccine: research underway

 Another stubbornly common bacterial infection, gonorrhea affects around 78 million people globally every year.
 Symptoms can include pain when urinating, unusual discharge from the penis or rectum, and a sore throat, though many men and most women don’t have any symptoms at all.
-Gonorrhea is spread by having condomless vaginal, anal or oral sex with a person who has acquired it.
+Gonorrhea can spread through kissing and by having condomless vaginal, anal or oral sex with a person who has acquired it.